Home composting

 If you live in a flat:

 Some of our residents have already started a shared community composting project.
 It works the same way as if you live in a house with a garden, only, the residents have a shared bin in a communal green area.
-If you’d like to know more about this opportunity or would like to set your own bin up, please get in touch with us.
+If you’d like to know more about this opportunity get in touch with us.
+If you'd like to set up your own community composting bin up, you can complete this expression of interest form.

 Community composting in Redbridge parks: